RGD-HSN/Robot-Car-Position-Tracking/README.md

 ---
 overall System:
 1. the python code for centralized control
-2. the python transmitter code
+2. the transmitter code from ardunio master nrf
+3. the reciver code from arduino slave nrf
 ---

 ## Hardware